Image by Leo Byrne and Publicis.

 Rob Moloney

-Music and Sound Design |
+Music and Sound Designer |

 Rob Moloney is a composer and sound designer for live performance.
 He studied music in University College Cork and pursued further studies in Orchestration and Advanced Mixing Techniques in Berklee.
 He has collaborated with many independent performance artists and theatre companies in Ireland including The Abbey Theatre, Luke Murphy - Attic Projects, THEATREclub, Ballet Ireland, and Painted Bird.